FxSchrauber/User-effects-subcategories-changed/Incomplete effect list IN PROGRESS.md

 |Matte key            |MatteKey.fx      |  |    \*        |     \*          |
 |Simple chromakey     |SimpleCkey.fx    |  |    \*        |     \*          |

+Footnote, explanation:
-\* Identical to the current effect
+\* This star means that the name is identical to the corresponding name of the current effect.